Jim Johanson is a multi-genre author with backgrounds in biology and psychology.

 Eagerly gobbling up the pebble, the goldfish discovers that this is no ordinary fish food.
 Something is growing inside.
 Get The Seed now to learn what disaster a simple goldfish can create when fed an unearthly diet.

 Reaching for an escape from the monotony of her world, Kara stumbles backward into her mind to find that the window to another existence is open.
 Fear abounds when Kara climbs through and learns that it may be more difficult to find a pathway back home.

 17 pages, 4,234 words.
 Published 2016.

-If you can't afford food, do you give up and starve, or do you steal just to feed yourself?
-Or do you sign up for Agritecture's "Food for Thought" initiative, a program resulting from the government's allowance of privatized food stamp issuance?
-Do you allow a corporation to install nanomachines in your blood and your brain to harness your brain's electrical energy?
+If you can't afford food, do you starve or do you steal to feed yourself?
+Or do you sign up for Agritecture's "Food for Thought" initiative, a privatized food-stamp program that requires participants to install nanomachines in their brains?

 264 pages, 66,209 words.
 Published 2015.